hwnam831/neuralattentionmemory/README.md

 # Neural Attention Memory

 This is the repository for Neural Attention Memory paper experiments.
+Clone with `--recurse-submodules` to load the SCAN dataset.

 ## Requirements
 - CUDA-capable GPU (Tested on RTX 3080 10GB)